warlord1901t/Py_OS/README.md

-# Py_OS - Python Operating System Simulation
+# Py_OS - Python-tkinter Based Operating System Simulation

 Py_OS is a basic operating system simulation implemented in Python.
 It provides a graphical user interface (GUI) with features reminiscent of common operating systems.
 This project is designed for educational purposes and as a starting point for understanding GUI development in Python.